giorgiosld/Log-Anomaly-Detection-via-LLMs/dataset/README.md

 Since the whole project was executed inside the Icelandic HPC, the dataset is not available in this repository, but a script to download the dataset is available in this repository named `download_dataset.sh`.
+It will create a directory named `HDFSv1/` containing the dataset.

 The dataset is composed by 3 files:
 - `HDFS.log`: the original log file.